 In addition to the classrooms, Brookdale's unique "Big Room" offers activites to appeal to every child and the Exercise Room provides children the chance to experience large motor skills rain or shine!
-One of the only area schools to offer such a comprehensive indoor activity space, perfect for our long New England winters.
+One of the only area preschools to offer such a comprehensive indoor activity space, perfect for our long New England winters.

-Brookdale's Two Year Old Room is a warm and welcoming introduction to nursery school.
+Brookdale Nursery School's Two Year Old Room is a warm and welcoming introduction to preschool.

 Meet Our Staff

 Brookdale Nursery School's teachers engage as a team to create the best atmosphere possible to create an exciting and positive learning experience.
 Their unique talents enhance your child's preschool years.

-June DeAndressi and Sue Battinelli welcome the Two Year Olds to their first nursery school experience.
+June DeAndressi and Sue Battinelli welcome the Two Year Olds to their first preschool experience.
 They have many years of working with young children and create a nurturing and loving atmosphere that enables each child to grow.

 Sally Evaristo introduces the Three Year Olds to a world of learning and exploration as they discover independent thinking.
 Throughout the years she has found ways to make each child feel special in a very caring environment.